aedera/deepredmt/README.md

   nucleotide windows whose center positions are either cytidines or C-to-U editing sites, as well as thymidines homologous to these editing sites.
-The windows were extracted from 21 mitochondrial genomes of diverse angiosperms, and the C-to-U editing sites were identified by using deep RNA sequencing data.
+The windows were extracted from 21 mitochondrial genomes of diverse angiosperms, whose C-to-U editing sites were identified by using deep RNA sequencing data.
+Identified editing sites are indicated by a fifth nucleotide:
+  'E'.
 Each data entry is described by the following fields:

   * Window ID.
   * Homolog ID.